-Kyle Wilber enters his first season as an assistant special teams coach for the New Orleans Saints.
-A veteran linebacker and special teams contributor from 2012-21 in the NFL, Wilber spent the last two seasons as a special teams quality control coach for the Green Bay Packers.
+Wilber enters his second season as an assistant special teams coach for New Orleans.
+A veteran linebacker and special teams contributor for ten seasons in the NFL (2012-21), Wilber spent two seasons (2023-24) as a special teams quality control coach for the Green Bay Packers prior to joining the Saints in 2025.

 In 2024, with Wilber as part of their special teams coaching staff, the Packers' 28.8 opponent starting field position after kickoffs ranked second in the NFL.
 Green Bay kicker Brandon McManus made 20-of-21 field goal attempts after being signed in Week Seven, ranked second in the league in field goal percentage (95.2).